kulten/Handwritten-Character-Recognition/README.md

 Currently image name can be input using the command line through the command "python textprep.py <imageName.extension>"
 The neural network confuses the letter "O" and the digit "0" when shown to it as a standalone image.
-Currently no known solution exists to fix this issue other than look at the context because both symbols look similar.
+Currently no known solution exists to fix this issue other than to look at the context because both symbols look similar.